dereckson/deltatime/README.md

 ## Tips

 If you omit a date, the current date and time are used.
+If you pass a pipe to stdin, use a blank line.

 The absolute value will be used.